jwoLondon/30dayMapChallenge/d01Points.md

 Trees (interesting but coverage in OSM too unreliable)?
 Telephone boxes (not many left now; would be interesting to have seen them decline over time)?
 Traffic lights (could work and should reflect street pattern)?

 Could create a disco-themed design reflecting traffic light colours.
-What would London look light at night if only illuminated by traffic lights and Balisha beacons?
+What would London look like at night if only illuminated by traffic lights and Balisha beacons?

 ## Data Preparation